adamgofast/IgniteBd-Next-combine/firebaseauthusercreate.md

 **Critical: How It Works Even Without a Password**
 - Firebase's `generatePasswordResetLink` works **even when the user has NO password set**
-- When the client clicks the link, Firebase takes them to a page where they **SET their password for the first time**
+- When the client clicks the link, Firebase takes them to **Firebase's hosted password reset page** (not our client portal)
 - It's not really a "reset" - it's more like a "set your initial password" link
 - The client doesn't need to know any existing password because **there isn't one**
 - Firebase uses the `oobCode` (out-of-band code) in the URL to verify the request is legitimate
 - The link is time-limited and expires after a set time (Firebase default)
+- After setting their password, Firebase redirects them to our client portal login page (via `continueUrl`)
 - Once they set their password via the link, they can then log in normally with email + password

+**Important:** The password setup happens on Firebase's page, NOT our client portal.
+After they set it, they're redirected to our portal login.

 ### 6. Store Firebase UID in Database (Server-Side)